 Suppose you decide to work as an independent contractor delivery driver for a company.
 In that case, you will either deliver a set volume of packages or deliver shipments for a set amount of time.

 You must drive your personal vehicle, and you will be accountable for the expenses of fuel and upkeep.
 If you decide to become a contract driver, you will have the following additional responsibilities:

 If you want to stay in the delivery service industry, your credibility as a contract delivery driver is essential.
 Protecting your delivery packages is an important obligation because broken items can damage your reputation and also cost your job.

 As a delivery driver, you may be required to deliver the following items:

-- Items that are fragile, such as cups or vases
+- Fragile items such as cups or vases

 There is always a risk of theft and breakage while transporting goods.
-Therefore, you must ensure that all shipments in your delivery vehicle are properly packaged and stored carefully to avoid damage or theft.
+Therefore, you must ensure that all types of packages in your delivery vehicle are properly packaged and stored carefully to avoid damage or theft.